You’ve made the decision – you’re bound for NorQuest College. This process will take you from your decision to Day 1 at school.

 Applicants who do not meet admission requirements will be advised of the reason and offered assistance in choosing another program, if applicable.
 Applicants who have not submitted all admission documents by the program start date must reapply and pay an application fee to be considered for the next intake.

-Conditional admission may be offered if you are currently upgrading courses to meet the academic requirements for your program.
+Conditional admission may be offered if you are currently registered in courses to meet the admission requirements for your program.
+For conditional admission for meeting academic requirements, you may be registered in the prerequisite courses at any recognized institution.
+For conditional admission for meeting English language proficiency requirements, you must be registered in NorQuest College courses.
 To be considered for conditional admission, you need to complete the following:

-Once the Admissions and Transfer Credit Unit verifies that you are enrolled in the required courses, have submitted all non-academic items, and paid the tuition deposit, you will receive a conditional acceptance letter indicating what requirements you need to meet BEFORE the final requirements submission deadlines.
+Once the Admissions and Transfer Credit Unit verifies that you are enrolled in the required courses, met all other requirements, and paid the tuition deposit, you will receive a conditional acceptance letter indicating the requirements you need to meet befire the final requirements submission deadlines.
 The outstanding item(s) will be shown on your "To Do" list in MyQuest.

 Note: International students may be given an earlier deadline so that requirements can be met in time to apply for a study visa.

-Full admission is granted once you have successfully completed your required upgrading course(s).
+Full admission is granted once you have achieved the grades required in the prerequisite courses.
 In addition, all conditions must be met by the date specified in the conditional admission email, prior to the final requirements submission deadline.
 If you fail to meet all conditions by the specified due date, your admission will be revoked.

-Note: Conditional admission will not be offered to applicants enrolling in Open Entry/Open Exit (OEE) delivery of a program since OEE education is self-directed.
-Conditions cannot be appropriately determined when students are studying outside the classroom environment.
+Note: Conditional admission will not be offered to applicants enrolling in Open Entry/Open Exit (OEE) delivery of a program.

 If you do not meet a certain academic requirement, provisional admission may be offered.